tp1de/ioBroker.ems-esp/README.md

 The ioBroker ems-esp adapter can read and write data to both gateways to control all heating components.
 It can be used either for the original Bosch-Group gateways or the ems-esp or both in parallel.

-## All changed states from own scripts or the object browser does have to set acknowledged = false !!!
+All changed states from own scripts or the object browser does have to set acknowledged = false !!!

+## NEW EMS+ entities (switchTimes and holidayModes) are implemented for EMS-ESP gateway and if found states are created.
+	The ems-esp gateway firmware does not support switchTimes and holidayModes for EMS+ thermostats (RC310 / RC300 or similar) Enabling this new function will issue raw telegrams toward the ems-esp gateway and then try to read the response Testing is done for switchTimes A and B for hc1 to hc4, dhw (warm water) and circulation pump (cp) and holidayModes hm1-hm5 When a positive response is found then the raw response is decoded and states are created identically to KM200 gateway API data
+	When the km200 gateway is enabled then this function is disabled to avoid double entries with same name The states created consist of JSON structures, enum values or arrays and are writable - Be carefull with the right content I recommend to test by using the Bosch/Buderus apps to identify the right content - especially for holidayModes.

 ## NEW Energy recordings and statistics need an active database instance.
 	Recordings require a InfluxDB adapter version >= 4.0.2 which allows deleting of db-records